**All course work for the Public Health major is to be taken for a letter grade.**

 The first step is to select a topic of research you are passionate about.
 The second step is to find a faculty mentor who is willing to mentor you throughout the thesis writing process.

-Students must have a minimum 3.3 GPA for all courses taken at UC Berkeley to be eligible to complete a Public Health honors thesis.
+Students interested in completing an Honors Thesis must have a GPA of 3.5 or above, have successfully completed PH 142 and PH 150A, and must apply by submitting a signed Memorandum of Understanding from their research mentor (details available from Dr Kristine Madsen at email@example.com).
 Successfully completing the thesis will earn the student Honors in Public Health on their UC Berkeley transcript and will fulfill the capstone requirement for the Public Health major.

 Some titles of prior undergrad honor's theses: